-RM LAW, P.C. announces that a class action lawsuit has been filed on behalf of all persons or entities that purchased Aaron’s, Inc. (NYSE: AAN) (“Aaron’s" or the "Company”) securities between February 6, 2015 to October 29, 2015, inclusive (the “Class Period”).
+RM LAW, P.C. announces that a class action lawsuit has been filed on behalf of all persons or entities that purchased Aaron’s ("Aaron’s" or the "Company") (NYSE: AAN) securities during the period from March 2, 2018 and February 19, 2020, inclusive (the “Class Period”).

 Aaron’s shareholders may, no later than April 28, 2020, move the Court for appointment as a lead plaintiff of the Class.
 If you purchased shares of Aaron’s and would like to learn more about these claims or if you wish to discuss these matters and have any questions concerning this announcement or your rights, contact Richard A. Maniskas, Esquire toll-free at (844) 291-9299 or to sign up online, click here.

 On February 20, 2020, Aaron’s disclosed that its Progressive segment had reached an agreement in principle with the U.S. Federal Trade Commission ("FTC") regarding the July 2018 civil investigative demand, which had sought to determine whether disclosures related to the Company’s financial products were in violation of the FTC Act.
 The proposed agreement required Aaron’s to "make a payment of $175 million and enhance certain compliance-related activities, including monitoring, disclosure and reporting requirements."

 On this news, the Company’s share price fell $10.70 per share, or over 19%, to close at $45.45 per share on February 20, 2020, thereby injuring investors.